 The scene takes place at a horse race or a stadium, because you can see the typical horse race accessories and people sitting and standing on what seems to be a stage.

 Let’s start with the different outfits from the top left corner and proceed clockwise.
 The first gentleman wears a green-blue-tan overcoat in a heavy diagonal weave topcoat fabric.
 I really enjoy these bold structures.
-He paired it with a cigar brown pair of cuffed trousers and beautiful mid brown full brogue derby shoes, which show a nice patina.
-Note, there is no break in the trousers although the man is standing - most men I see today wear their trousers considerably longer, which can make an outfit appear sloppy.
-It seems like he wears a pair of natural colored glove,s and in his right hand, he holds a brown leather case for binoculars and a leather covered flask in his other one.
+He paired it with a cigar brown pair of cuffed trousers and beautiful mid-brown full brogue derby shoes, which show a nice patina.
+Note that there is no break in the trousers although the man is standing; most men I see today wear their trousers considerably longer, which can make an outfit appear sloppy.
+It seems like he wears a pair of natural colored gloves and in his right hand, he holds a brown leather case for binoculars and a leather covered flask in his other one.

 To his right, we see somebody in a dark overcoat and grey trousers with a blue windowpane plaid.
 His horizontally striped socks in red, blue and white definitely stand out – not the best choice in my opinion – though the cognac semi-brogue derby shoes harmonize beautifully with the trousers.

 The next chap wears an over-knee long overcoat in what seems to be a grey cheviot with a bold herringbone pattern.
-Paired with mid –grey (flannel) trousers and black medallion cap toe Oxford shoes, he could also go to a business meeting in town.
-Note, although the length of the topcoat seems to be rather long for today’s standard, this used to be absolutely the norm back then.
+Paired with mid–grey (flannel) trousers and black medallion cap toe Oxford shoes, he could also go to a business meeting in town.
+Note: although the length of the topcoat seems to be rather long for today’s standard, this used to be the absolute norm back then.

 The person to his right wears a tan overcoat and trousers in a small checked steel-blue pattern, which reminds me of a huge needle head pattern.
 His mid-brown oxford long wing brogues have an interesting pattern.